MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v2.md

 **`publishJUnitResults`** - **Publish to VSTS/TFS**<br>
 `boolean`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Select this option to publish JUnit Test results produced above using xctool to VSTS/TFS.
+JUnit test results that were produced using `xctool` are published to VSTS/TFS.
 <!-- :::editable-content-end::: -->
 <br>